AstarNetwork/wasm-flipper/README.md

 swanky contract deploy flipper --account alice --gas 100000000000 --args true --network shibuya
 ```
 Note down the contract address.

-Instead of using swanky, you can input this contract address for a while,
-`XvGYmchDETWtqy5fFnL6hW3c4oi2RaKs3XogMJ9Nj6heKGo`

 ### Run the UI